-During the Quarter, work was limited to the evaluation of alternative development models as a consequence of the surface rights holder putting a hold on any new work on all tailing management areas (TMA).
+During the Quarter, work was limited to the evaluation of alternative development models as a consequence of the surface rights holder putting a hold on any new work on all tailings management areas (TMA).
 This is being done to further assess their long term strategy for managing the risk of a future dam failure of the existing facility.
-Accordingly, Avalon is now revising its strategy in an effort to allow short term project development focused mainly on treating the low-grade ore stockpiles using ore-sorting technology, and postpone or eliminate the need for utilizing the existing TMA while potentially streamlining the permitting process.
+Accordingly, Avalon is now revising its strategy in an effort to allow short term project development focused mainly on treating the low-grade ore stockpiles using ore-sorting technology, investigating alternative revenue generating acid mine drainage treatment technologies and postponing or eliminating the need for utilizing the existing TMA while potentially streamlining the permitting process.

-Cronimet Mining Processing SA (Pty) Ltd ("CMPSA") remain interested in partnering with the Company to implement its ore-sorting technology to recover tin concentrates, based on the encouraging results received from the bulk sample testwork in 2019.
+Cronimet Mining Processing SA (Pty) Ltd ("CMPSA") remains interested in partnering with the Company to implement its ore-sorting technology to recover tin concentrates, based on the encouraging results received from the bulk sample testwork in 2019.
 The overall strategy continues to focus on economic rehabilitation of the site through the production of tin, while allowing additional time for technical work to fully demonstrate the benefits and safety of the original TMA impermeable cover model.
-Reprocessing of the tailing itself is also under evaluation as an alternative business model that also realizes the long-term site rehabilitation, though permitting time lines would likely be extended for this option.